 Upgrade To A Match Grade Barrel

-Upgrading the barrel may not be necessary, but it can improve the accuracy with tighter rifling groove and tighter slide lock up.
+Upgrading the barrel might not be essential, but it can enhance accuracy by offering tighter rifling grooves and a more secure slide lockup.

-If you want to go a step further, adding a barrel compensator to your Glock can minimize muzzle flip and lateral movement for faster follow up shots.
+For those looking to take it a step further, attaching a barrel compensator to your Glock can reduce muzzle flip and lateral movement, facilitating quicker follow-up shots.

 Learn more about what a does a compensator do on a pistol based on ammo type.